 Each competitor can register and use a maximum of 3 models per class for the entire contest.
 The competitor can change his model:

-- before the start of a race as long he has not left the preparation area,
+– before the start of a race as long he hasn’t left the preparation area,

 – or between two rounds of the qualification stage and eliminatory stages.